MCMicS/jenkins-control-plugin/README.md

 # Jenkins Plugin for IntelliJ IDEA

+## Version 0.8.1-SNAPSHOT

+If you want to test the latest features, you can download the [latest snapshot](https://github.com/dboissier/jenkins-control-plugin/blob/master/snapshot/jenkins-control-plugin-0.8.1-SNAPSHOT-distribution.zip?raw=true).

+To install it, **Settings -> Plugins -> Install from disk** and restart your IDE.

+### Last features
+* Fix EDT thread violation

 ## Important Notes for the version 0.8.0
 This release is not compatible with IDEA 10 anymore.